 Depersonalization/derealization disorder occurs equally in men and women.
 Mean age at onset is 16 years.
 The disorder may begin during early or middle childhood; only 5% of cases start after age 25, and the disorder rarely begins after age 40.

 People with depersonalization/derealization disorder often have experienced severe stress, such as the following:

-Being emotionally abused or neglected during childhood
+Being emotionally abused or neglected during childhood (a particularly common cause)

 Being physically abused